GameNightAI/GameNight/TERMS_OF_SERVICE.md

 # 11. Digital Millennium Copyright Act
 ## A. Think there is infringing content on Klack?
-If you are a copyright owner or an agent thereof and believe that any user submission or other content infringes upon your copyrights, you may submit a notification pursuant to the Digital Millennium Copyright Act ("DMCA") by providing us with the following information in writing (see 17 U.S.C.
+If you are a copyright owner or an agent thereof and believe that any user submission or other content infringes upon your copyrights, you may submit a notification pursuant to the Digital Millennium Copyright Act ("DMCA") by providing us with the following information at support@klack-app.com (subject line: "DMCA Takedown Request") (see 17 U.S.C.
 512(c)(3) for further detail):

 * (i) A physical or electronic signature of a person authorized to act on behalf of the owner of an exclusive right that is allegedly infringed;
 * (ii) Identification of the copyrighted work claimed to have been infringed, or, if multiple copyrighted works at a single online site are covered by a single notification, a representative list of such works at that site;